PartonDensity.jl: a novel parton density determination code: Introduction

 \section{Introduction}

 This paper describes a novel approach to the determination of parton density functions (\pdf[s]) of hadrons and presents the \partondensity programming code that implements this approach.

 Our analysis method significantly differs from those pursued by other groups~\cite{Cridge:2021pxm,Bailey:2020ooq,Hou:2019efy,Dulat:2015mca,Alekhin:2018pai, Alekhin:2013nda,NNPDF:2021njg,NNPDF:2017mvq,H1:2021xxi,H1:2015ubc}, allowing us to tackle data sets that have not been included in \pdf determinations so far.
-The features setting our code apart from existing ones are described in the following.
+There are two distinct features that set our code apart, as described in the following.

 First of all, we use Bayesian techniques to determine the parton density functions.\footnote{ For other efforts towards \pdf determination from a Bayesian perspective, see \xit{e.g.}~\cite{Cocuzza:2021cbi,Hunt-Smith:2022ugn}. } This formulation allows us to include in a coherent and transparent way known constraints and results from previous theoretical and experimental analyses in prior probability distributions.
 The result of a Bayesian analysis is a multivariate posterior probability distribution of all model parameters, including nuisance parameters used to describe systematic uncertainties in the data.
 Correlations between any subset of parameters can be studied, providing vastly more information than results obtained otherwise.
 Systematic error propagation is simply achieved by integrating the posterior over the nuisance parameters.
 In addition, the information content of the data is easily judged by comparing the posterior to the input priors.